-Volvo Cars has said that it plans to become a fully electric car company by the year 2030.
+Volvo Cars plans to become a fully electric car company by the year 2030.
 By then, Volvo intends to discontinue even hybrids from the global portfolio.
-Volvo’s journey to transform into a fully electric car manufacturer is part of the corporate climate plan which looks to bring down the life cycle carbon footprint per car through concrete actions.
+The journey to remodel into a fully electric car manufacturer is part of Volvo’s corporate climate plan, which looks to bring down the life cycle carbon footprint per car through concrete actions.

-Volvo says that its pure electric models would be available only online.
-This would naturally apply to the incoming Volvo XC100 (codename: Volvo V616).
-The company has released a teaser where it shows the large SUV (overhead view) as a part of its mid-decade electric portfolio.
+Volvo says that pure electric models would be available only online.
+This would also apply to the incoming Volvo XC100 (codename: Volvo V616).
+The company has released a teaser where it shows a large SUV (overhead view) as a part of its mid-decade electric portfolio.

-Late last year Volvo announced major investments to develop electric motors for next-gen Volvo electric cars.
-It is safe to assume that the Swedish-origin automaker would pick in-house design electric motors for the Volvo XC100 as well.
+Late last year, Volvo announced major investments to develop electric motors for next-gen Volvo electric cars.
+It is safe to assume that the Swedish-origin automaker would pick in-house design electric motors for the Volvo XC100.

 While many companies are investing billions into exclusive platforms for their most advanced BEVs, Volvo Cars is developing SPA2 to support internal combustion engines.
 SPA2 will spawn three kinds of electrified vehicles – mild-hybrid electric vehicles (MHEVs), plug-in hybrid electric vehicles (PHEVs) and battery electric vehicles (BEVs).